karanBRAVO/water-notifier/README.md

 # water-notifier
-# In this i have made a water notifier for those who work on pc and laptop.
+In this i have made a water notifier for those who work on pc and laptop.
+To Drink water time to time.